The Englishman's Tower: Architecture

 The Englishman’s Tower is notable for its unique construction and can be classified as a type IV clock tower, corresponding to several construction periods.
 (Note: A type IV clock tower encompasses towers designed by incorporating unique architectural solutions, constructed across four different time periods.)
 Unlike most clock towers in Albania, it features an octagonal layout.
 Its exact height is 16.35 meters, with the walls made of stonemasonry, being 0.55 to 0.6 meters thick.

 The lower section consists of smaller, semi-hewn stones arranged up to 1.5 meters above ground.
 The upper section displays larger, finely sculpted stones neatly set in rows.

 This variation suggests that the work may have been carried out by different craftsmen or perhaps it reflected Paget's aesthetic preferences for the upper portions of the building.

 The entrance to the tower is through a stone-arched gate facing southwest, with additional access from the residence’s first and second floors.
 The tower’s exterior features windows framed by stone arches and three spaces for the clock dials.
 Above the clock section, an octagonal frame constructed from profiled stone extends outward, supported by stone corbels.
 This section is crowned with a stone balustrade, resembling bars.

-Inside the tower, access to the top is via stone steps that cantilever out from the inner walls.
+Inside the tower, access to the top is through stone steps that cantilever out from the inner walls.
 Five platforms are built within: three are wooden and two are concrete.
 The interior is plastered and despite its utilitarian purpose, it displays refined craftsmanship.

 The Englishman’s Tower remains a striking piece of architecture, blending functionality with aesthetic ambition and stands as a testament to Shkodër’s cultural and historical past.